Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 #### 2. Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the third and fourth code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
 It is a subplot displaying few images from data and histogram showing no of sample in each classes before preprocessing.